TIBCOSoftware/mashling-recipes/recipes/ha-kubernetes-consul/README.md

 ### Consul setup

-Open new terminal and  Consul agent can be run in secure mode by providing authentication token in a configuration file while launching the agent.<br>
+Run Consul agent in secure mode by providing authentication token in a configuration file in new terminal<br>
 Sample configuration json file content:
 ```json
 {